Skip to content

 Every goal is recorded in the match event log with:

-This event log provides a complete scoring timeline of the match — useful for post-match review, tournament records, and settling any disputes about when goals were scored.
+This event log yields a complete scoring timeline of the match — useful for post-match review, tournament records, and settling any disputes about when goals were scored.

 Best Practices for Score Tracking